 Reach out and meet with them

 Outreach via phone, email, or LinkedIn.
 Be persistent until you talk to everyone and ask if you can meet them.
 Those that say no, ask if they can recommend someone else instead.

 You will need lots of persistence at this stage.
 Even prospecting within your warm market requires lots of touches so do not get discouraged by lack of replies.

-The Bridge Group, researched 355 of the leading SaaS companies and found that sales people make on average six to eight attempts before throwing in the towel.
-However High performing sales people make up to 12 attempts.
+The Bridge Group researched 355 of the leading SaaS companies and found that salespeople make on average six to eight attempts before throwing in the towel.
+However, high-performing salespeople make up to 12 attempts.

-But take the pressure out of the conversation and explain that you are looking for their expert feedback on your idea and solution.
+But take the pressure out of the conversation and explain that you are looking for expert feedback on your idea and solution.
 A sale would be the ultimate validation but either result is a successful meeting for you.
 This takes the pressure off the prospect and allows them to relax more and hear about your solution.